Laval, Quebec: Flag, seal and motto

 The "L" of Laval is made of cubes that represent the development of Laval.

 The letters of the Laval signature are related one to the other to point out the merger of the 14 municipalities of Jesus island in 1965.

 The logo (that is on the flag) has existed since the 1980s and the flag since the 1990s.

 Federal and provincial politics

-Politically, Laval has been historically a battleground area between the Quebec separatist parties (the Bloc Québécois federally and the Parti Québécois provincially) and the federalist parties (various parties federally and the Quebec Liberal Party provincially).
-The only exception is Chomedey in the south, which voted overwhelmingly to not separate in the 1995 Quebec referendum.
+Federally, prior to 1984 Laval had been a bastion of Liberal support.
+From 1984 to 1993 the Conservative dominated Laval but have not won a seat since.Since the 90's Laval has been a battleground area between the Quebec separatist parties (the Bloc Québécois federally and the Parti Québécois provincially) and the federalist parties (various parties federally and the Quebec Liberal Party provincially).
+In 2011, amid an NDP surge in the province they swept all 4 seats in Laval for the first and only time.
+Since the 2015 election the Liberals have held all seats.

-The other parts of Laval have drifted to the provincial Liberals in recent years.
-While the PQ held every Laval riding except Chomedey during their second stint in government between 1994 and 2003, the Liberals won every Laval riding in 2003, 2007, and 2008.
+Provincially the other parts of Laval have drifted to the provincial Liberals in recent years.
+While the PQ held every Laval riding except Chomedey (which voted overwhelmingly to not separate in the 1995 Quebec referendum) during their second stint in government between 1994 and 2003.
+The Liberals won every Laval riding in 2003, 2007, and 2008.
 During the 2012 election, the PQ saw some gains in Laval when they captured 2 seats, but both returned to the Liberal fold during the 2014 election.
+During the 2018 election amid a rise of the CAQ, the Liberals held their own in the Laval losing only 1 seat to the CAQ.
+In the 2022 election the CAQ captured 3 more seats in Laval netting them 4 out of 6 seats and ending the dominance of the Liberals in Laval since the 2003 election.
+The Conservative Party of Quebec saw its vote share jump from just under 2% in 2018 to third place with just under 13%.